Timeline of our History

-In 1980 Iverk Produce was established to supply quality fresh fruit and vegetables to wholesalers, retail shops, hotels, catering services and restaurants across the south east.
+In 1980 Iverk Produce was established to supply quality fresh fruit and vegetables to wholesalers, retail shops, hotels, catering services and restaurants across the South East.

-In 1992 the company took another step when they amalgamated Iverk Produce with Fyffes/Total Produce.
+In 1992 the company took another step forward when they amalgamated Iverk Produce with Fyffes/Total Produce.
 Through this joint venture Fyffes moved to a new premises in Piltown, creating many new opportunities.